Welcome to Bury Physio

 Acupuncture can be used as part of the treatment for a wide variety of conditions such as low back pain, neck pain, shoulder and knee pain, osteoarthritis, headaches and migraines and neurological conditions.

-They will take information about your injury, assess you and then offer suitable advice and treatment to help you get back to your sport as soon as possible.
+Information will be taken about your injury followed by an assessment.
+You will be given suitable advice and treatment to help you get back to your sport as soon as possible.

 Persistent dizziness and poor balance following an attack of vertigo or labryinthitis is debilitating and can persist for many months.
 This can be treated by specialist physiotherapy using a combination of specific exercises and manual therapy.

 Balance problems and falls are common in older people.
 Falls can lead to loss of confidence and fractures causing disability and loss of independence.
 Falls can be prevented by physiotherapy to improve flexibility, strength, coordination and balance.
 There is good evidence that 85 year olds can improve their strength and balance significantly in a 6 week activity programmeLearn more about Dizziness

 Facial palsy can be devastating, affecting often fit and healthy people.
 Treatment can begin within days or many years after its onset.

 At BuryPhysio, Tanya Legrand, who has been trained at The Lindens Clinic, centre of excellence, offers an assessment to produce a personalised programme which can include Trophic Electrical Stimulation (TES), biofeedback, exercise, passive stretch techniques and eye care advice.Learn more about Facial Palsy

 A gait and running assessment includes a biomechanical video analysis of your legs from your pelvis to your toes.